This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 - Kreuzberg

-This is the best show I have ever seen.
-Arise is a little bit similar to Cabaret shows in Paris, however, in my opinion, it is so much better.
-The Arise show includes these famous dances but adds a storyline, extra characters, and more WOW factors that I haven’t seen anywhere else.
+In Berlin you can catch shows that are similar to Cabaret shows in Paris, however, in my opinion, it is so much better.
+These shows include famous dances and extravagant acts but add a storyline, extra characters, and more WOW factors that I haven’t seen anywhere else.

 I hope this guide helped you in planning your upcoming trip to Berlin!
 If you have any questions or think I missed a spot then let me know in the comments below!